QuBo-Delft/QuBo/docs/backlogs/backlog.md

 - As a lecturer I want to schedule question boards to open and close as specified so that I don't need to manually do that.
 - As a lecturer I want to see the most popular questions based upon multiple factors so that I can answer those questions first.
 - As a lecturer I want to set up a poll and receive statistics so that I can directly ask my students questions during the lecture.
+- As a lecturer I want to close a poll once the voting has concluded so that the results are accurate.
+- As a lecturer I want to delete a poll once it is no longer necessary so that it does not clutter the interface.
+- As a lecturer I want to change the colours of the interface so that the application will be more appealing to use.
 ---
 - As a student I want to modify my own questions to add details or rephrase it so that I can keep my question relevant and clear.
 - As a student I want to ask follow-up questions so that it is clear that these questions are related.
 - As a student I want to be able to participate in spite of vision impairment so that I am also able to ask questions.
 - As a student I want to join question boards using the lecture codes after the lectures so that I can see all questions and written answers, if any.
 - As a student I want to see the questions that have been answered last at the top of the list of answered questions so that the relevant questions show up first.
+- As a student I want to respond to polls so that I can answer questions the lecturer has asked in real time.
+- As a student I want to change my poll answers so that I can correct my response.
+- As a student I want to view poll results after the poll has been closed so that I can see what other students have answered.
+- As a student I want to change the colours of the interface so that the application will be more appealing to use.
 ---
 - As a TA I want to rephrase certain questions so that the questions are clear to the lecturer.
+- As a TA I want to change the colours of the interface so that the application will be more appealing to use.
 ---
 ### Won't have
 ---